thinkb4/a-walk-in-react/day_02.md

 Any parent component can pass props to it's children, and they can be any Javascript value.
 To do so you can add them as properties in the JSX code, similar to HTML tag properties.

 **Reading props**
-In the child component properties will be recieved in a Javascript object and they must be passed as a parameter in the function.
-As a convetion we use the word _props_.
+In the child component properties will be received in a Javascript object and they must be passed as a parameter in the function.
+As a convention we use the word _props_.

 ```javascript
 function Card(props) {